imd1005-web-development-winter-2023/assignment-02/README.md

 ## TLDR

 1. Build one (1) web page using your own HTML and CSS (no templates or frameworks) that satisfies all content and submission requirements for this assignment.
-Add your web page to GitHub and host the page online using the GitHub pages service.
+2. Add the code for your web page to a GitHub repository and host the page online using the GitHub pages service.

 ## Description